 Enrollment byy application to professor only.<br> The Urban Lab Concept<br> Four-credit graduate course with field study component co-taught by faculty across the university and open to all graduate students.
 The course is oriented toward groundbreaking issues in urban research with specific topics explored through interdisciplinary readings and wide-ranging discussion.
 The Lab draws on expertise across the university and cultivates cross-disciplinary collaborative research among faculty and graduate students.
 It also focuses on applied research and scholarship, deep engagement with urban community, and thinking forward with innovative solutions.
 The Lab works with public partners to identify, evaluate, and implement effective policies and programs in specific topic areas.
 Collaborators are drawn from civic and community organizations, public agencies, as well as a range of urban experts.
 The goal is to inspire new ways of thinking and make Fordham a leader in shaping the city’s future. <p> Lab participants will study and evaluate the startup incubator concept and its applicability to the Bronx as a seedbed for innovative companies, employment training, economic and urban development.
 Lab participants will investigate current debates on the value of startup incubators and accelerators, and assess the strengths and weaknesses of the model.
 The focus will be on case study examples to understand successes and failures of incubators as well as the limits of their influence.
 The investigation will include historical antecedents, land & real estate issues, regulatory and municipal policy, infrastructure challenges, and business models.
 Lab participants will also investigate the social and economic impact of incubators on their communities, on urban space and the built environment, as well as applicability to the concept of sustainable urban development.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.
 Course project: help establish a startup incubator in the Bronx.
 Study of current projects for startup incubators in the Bronx and the challenges in applying the concept to low-income urban districts.
 Research will include social and economic impact, gentrification effects, as well as property, real estate, and infrastructure issues and opportunities.
 Course participants will work with Bronx community leaders, the private sector, public agencies, and with Fordham Foundry, to create framework for a Bronx startup incubator.

-This course surveys the statutes, regulations, common law principles, and policies that address a wide range of environmental problems.
-The course begins by providing an introduction to environmental problems, basic theoretical concepts, common law cases, and the administrative law background necessary to understand this field of law.
-The course then proceeds to examine the goals of pollution control statutes and the criteria guiding decisions about the stringency of regulation.
-We will study relevant portions of the major environmental law statutes as they relate to understanding the different regulatory criteria employed—e.g., effects-based standards, technology-based standards, and cost-benefit considerations.
-The statutes that we will study include the Clean Air Act (CAA), the Clean Water Act (CWA), the National Environmental Policy Act (NEPA), the Resources Conservation and Recovery Act (RCRA), and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-The course will also compare the different means of meeting environmental goals, including traditional regulation, economic incentives, information-based approaches, pollution prevention, and ecological restoration. <p>Students will be assessed through a combination of classroom participation, written assignments, and a final take-home examination.
+This course surveys the federal statutes, regulations, common law principles, and policies that address a wide range of environmental problems.
+The course begins by providing an introduction to environmental issues, basic theoretical concepts, common law cases, and the administrative law background necessary to understand this field of law.
+The course then proceeds to examine the goals of pollution control statutes and the criteria guiding decisions about the stringency of regulations.
+We will study relevant portions of the major federal environmental statutes as they relate to understanding the different regulatory criteria employed, e.g., effects-based standards, technology-based standards, and cost-benefit considerations.
+The statutes that we will study include the Clean Air Act, the Clean Water Act, the National Environmental Policy Act, the Resource Conservation and Recovery Act, the Endangered Species Act, and the Comprehensive Environmental Response, Compensation, and Liability Act (or Superfund).
+The course will also compare the different ways of achieving environmental goals, including traditional regulation, economic incentives, information-based approaches, pollution prevention, and ecological restoration.
+Students will be assessed through a combination of classroom participation and an in-class, open-book final examination.

 Attributes: INLJ, PIE.